SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <h2 id="what-sort-of-behavior-is-expected"><a id="whatBehavior"></a>What sort of behavior is expected?</h2>

 We love this community.
-Our goal is to get rid of the "crap" so the good content can be found with greater ease.
+Our goal is to get rid of the low-quality and/or off-topic content so the good content can be found with greater ease.
 As room owners we are sensitive for the needs of the community on Stack Overflow and encourage our members to help us create a guidance toolkit that enables all of us to fulfill those needs.